casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 Example Contract
 ^^^^^^^^^^^^^^^^

+..
+  TODO add a contract link below

-Retrieve the contract from the link and enter the contract directory.
-There will be a ``Makefile`` that will contain the build commands to compile the contract to WASM.
+Retrieve the contract from this link and open the contract directory.
+You will find a ``Makefile`` that contains the build commands necessary to compile the contract to WASM.

 To build the contract run: